-Every forecast Cervenik has
+Every forecast Cervenik has made has proven wrong |

 On Monday, Oct 21, Euclid City Council will vote yes or no to grant a 4yr 9mo extension to Kimble, the company picking up our trash.
 The extension is contingent upon Kimble doing 3 things: Moving to automated pickup; taking over Recycling; and lowering its tipping fees for landfill trash.
 There’s also a mutual option to extend the contract out for another five years, again without a bid.